“For God so loved the world that he gave his only Son, that whoever believes in him should not perish but have eternal life.”

 Our community is what she is today because of endless replication and continuation.
 The public was always eager to embrace new heroes.

 I make the distinction between critical following and blind following.
 The following I am referring to in my video is blind and fanatic.
 In the blind variety the critical ability kind of disappears and dedication and fanaticism gradually increases.
 A fanatical follower more or less surrenders his uniqueness and literally hands over his individuality and power.
-What consequences this may have thereafter depends entirely on the followed, to whom this authority is granted to.
+What consequence this may have thereafter depends entirely on the followed, to which this authority is granted to.
 Passionate following sounds fairly harmless, but is it really?

 To follow, anno now, anno the past, anno the future.